rubenerd/rubenerd.com/content/post/2016/youtube-dl-through-a-proxy.markdown

 ---
 title: "youtube-dl through a proxy"
-summary: "Or downloading YouTube videos you can’t view in your country"
+abstract: "Or downloading YouTube videos you can’t view in your country"
 date: "2016-11-27T11:10:00+10:00"
 category: Media
 tag: